walsh9/hey-look-at-this/README.md

 # Todo

-- Tests
+- Add tests
-- Support embeds from other links (e.g. Instagram, etc...)
-- Maybe use oembed for this
 - Connect with a URL shortening API
-- Clean up code
+- Find better way to explain this.
+Maybe with pictures.